 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Daytrips from Wellington are a piece of cake.
-Venture to the neighbouring regions and discover vineyards, culture and heritage sites, and culinary delights , all just a short drive or train ride away.
-You really can have your cake and eat it too.
+Venture to the neighbouring regions and discover vineyards, culture and heritage sites and culinary delights all just a short drive or train ride away.

-Take the East by West ferry from Wellington across to picturesque Eastbourne and spend the day gallery hopping and enjoying this quaint beachside community.
+Take the East by West ferry from central Wellington across the bay to picturesque Eastbourne and spend the day gallery hopping and enjoying this quaint beachside community.

 Petone is home to cafes and coffee roasteries galore.
 For some freshly roasted brews, stop by local roasteries Ripe Coffee and Revive Espresso.
-If you're in need of another caffeine fix, cruise along Jackson Street where you'll find cafes aplenty, including Go Bang Espresso, Cafe Figg and the Palace Cafe.
+If you're in need of another caffeine fix, cruise along Jackson Street where you'll find cafes aplenty.

-Wander through the lush bush reserve at Pukaha Mount Bruce in Wairarapa.
-Here you will find Manukura, New Zealand's rare white North Island Brown Kiwi - and the only one in captivity.
-Alternatively, head to stunning Cape Palliser on the Wairarapa coast, and see the North Island's largest colony of NZ fur seals.
+Wander through the lush bush reserve at Pukaha National Wildlife Centre in Wairarapa, and meet Manukura, the only white kiwi in captivity.
+Or head to stunning Cape Palliser on the Wairarapa coast and see a huge colony of fur seals.

 In the Hutt Valley take the ferry to Matiu/Somes Island, a predator-free reserve with great walks and native wildlife aplenty.
 A little further north, an overnight visit to Remutaka Forest Park could have you listening to some of the 100+ wild kiwi that roam.